 4. Power to lease extended

-The power to lease the said lands and hereditaments or any part thereof contained in the Sixth Section of the said lastmentioned Act 3 may be exercised by the said Diocesan Trustees for any term of years, notwithstanding the limit of 7 years thereby imposed.
+The power to lease the said lands and hereditaments or any part thereof contained in the Sixth Section of the said last mentioned Act 4 may be exercised by the said Diocesan Trustees for any term of years, notwithstanding the limit of 7 years thereby imposed.

 5. Application of funds from lands